Updated March 2019

 The quantity of locations (how many are you looking to buy) or amount of time you want to book the space.

 Billboards in Chicago are typically priced in monthly or 4-week terms.
 For example, if you’re looking at a quote for a billboard that is $2,000, that price usually means that it’s $2,000/4-weeks.
 There are too many types of billboards to list in one article, but here’s a quick breakdown of billboards and other outdoor advertising signs in Chicago and approximate range for their cost:

-It’s important to note here that any sort of advertising is or can be a significant expenditure.
+It’s important to note here that any sort of advertising can be a significant expenditure.
 It’s also important to note that relative to all other types of mass marketing, billboards are the most cost effective.
 Furthermore, they also rank highest in advertising mathematics, which is Reach (how many people) + Frequency (how often).
 So, that formula proves that billboards are a worthy investment on their own or as a complement to an existing marketing strategy.
 In fact your existing marketing strategy might not be enough.

 With any advertising, but with billboards particular, the single most important thing to this conversation is doing it right.
 Even the best deal on a billboard is a loss if it’s not done well.

 BUT IF YOU SELECT LOCATIONS THAT ACCURATELY TARGET YOUR CUSTOMER WITH EXCELLENT CREATIVE DESIGN, BILLBOARD ADVERTISING (EVEN ON A LIMITED BUDGET) CAN YIELD GREAT RETURNS.